Foreynn/Projet-S4/README.md

 ## How to remove our software

 Run the `make clean` command in the root of the project repository.<br>
-Then to delete it : `cd .. && rm Projet-S4`.
+Then to delete it : `cd .. && rm -rf Projet-S4`.

 #### To know more about the project you can check the official website at the following address : https://foreynn.github.io/Projet-S4/